phetsims/paper-land/docs/use/paperland-api.md

 } );
 ```

-## Board View
+## Display View

-The Board page uses PhET libraries for multimodal output.
+The Display page uses PhET libraries for multimodal output.
 You have access to every PhET library through the `phet`
 namespace.
 Each PhET library can be accessed through `phet` like

 - `phet.scenery.(...)`